2 Killed When Private Jet Crashes In Carlstadt, NJ While Attempting To Land At Teterboro

 The crash was caught on time lapse video from North Arlington, New Jersey

-The National Transportation Safety Board is sending a team to the crash site to investigate the cause of the crash.
+The National Transportation Safety Board is sending a team to investigate the cause of the crash.
+They — along with officials from the FAA — will continue their investigation Tuesday morning.

 Former NTSB investigator Al Yurman said that a top priority will be talking to witnesses.
-The weather will also be closely looked at, Yurman said.
+The weather will also be closely looked at, as investigators will try to determine whether or not wind was a factor.

+As CBS2’s Lonnie Quinn reported, there was a high wind advisory in the area that had expired just before the crash.

+The Bergen County Medical Examiner is on scene working to determine the identities of the deceased crewmembers.